-iPhone Touch ID Hack: 6-Year-Old Girl Uses Sleeping Mom’s Fingerprint To Buy Pokemon Gifts
+iPhone Touch ID Hack: Shrewd Girl Uses Sleeping Mom’s Fingerprint To Buy Pokemon Gifts

 What iPhone Touch ID?
 Bah, humbug.

-If there’s a will, there’s got to be a way, — at least, that’s how the old proverb suggests.
+If there’s a “will,” there’s got to be a “way,” — at least, that’s how the old proverb suggests.
 One report, while mind-blowing — and a challenge of accuracy about the word “security” in our modern lexicon — involves an elaborate hacking scheme by a juvenile secret agent.

 According to a BGR report, 6-year-old Ashlynd Howell, while likely not old enough to own her own smartphone without a plethora of parental controls, was savvy enough to defeat her mom’s built-in fingerprint security feature.

-The Little Rock, Arkansas, resident managed charge $250 worth of Pokemon gifts to her mom’s Amazon account.
-Bethany Howell was asleep on the sofa at the time her daughter racked up purchases for her idea of a Christmas.
+The Little Rock, Arkansas resident managed to drain her mom’s Amazon account of $250 worth of Pokémon gifts.
+Bethany Howell was asleep on the sofa at the time her daughter racked up a boatload purchases for her idea of a Christmas.

 Kid Hero Buys $250 in Pokémon Swag With Sleeping Mom’s…